-- 2. Plagiarizing term papers, themes, essays, reports, images, take-home examinations, and other academic work-required of a student in their education program.
-Plagiarism is defined as stealing or usepresenting work from another source without full acknowledgment of the ideas, words, formulas, textual materials, on line services, computer programs, etc. of another person, or in any way presenting the work of another person as one'sthat it is not their own-work; - 3.
-Falsifications, including forging signatures, altering answers after they have been graded, the insertion of answers after the fact, the erasure of grader's markings, and other acts that allow for falsely taking credit. - B.4.-A-pupilstudent-found guilty of academic dishonesty may be subjected to a full range of penalties including, but not limited to, reprimand and loss of credit for all of the work that is plagiarized consequences as delineated on our schools' Student Code of Conduct. - C. A teacher who believes that a pupilstudent has been academically dishonest in his/her class should resolve the matter in the following manner:
+- 2. Plagiarizing term papers, themes, essays, reports, images, take-home examinations, and other academic work required of a student in their education program.
+Plagiarism is presenting work from another source without full acknowledgment that it is not their own work; - 3.
+Falsifications, including forging signatures, altering answers after they have been graded, the insertion of answers after the fact, the erasure of grader's markings, and other acts that allow for falsely taking credit. - 4.
+A student found guilty of academic dishonesty may be subjected to consequences as delineated on our schools' Student Code of Conduct. - 5.
+Any other conduct determined by the Principal that compromises the academic integrity of a student's work.